Dangote refinery

+The Dangote Refinery is an oil refinery owned by Dangote Group which opened on 22 May 2023 in Lekki, Nigeria.
+Originally intended to have a refining capacity of about 650,000 barrels of crude oil per day at full operationality, the refinery is the largest single-train refinery in the world with initial investments in excess of US$19 billion.
+In October, 2025, Aliko Dangote, the refinery's founder and majority owner announced ongoing expansion efforts which would increase the refining capacity to 1.4 million barrels per day.
+This would make it the largest refinery in the world based on current global refinery capacities.

 History

 Nigerian businessman Aliko Dangote unveiled early plans for the refinery in September 2013, when he announced that he had secured about $3.3 billion in financing for the project.
 At the time, the refinery was estimated to cost about $9 billion, of which $3 billion would be invested by the Dangote Group and the remainder via commercial loans, and begin production in 2016.
 However, after a change in location to Lekki, construction of the refinery did not begin until 2016 with excavation and infrastructure preparation, and the planned completion was pushed back to late 2018.

-In July 2017, major structural construction began, and Dangote estimated that the refinery would be mechanically complete in late 2019 and commissioned in early 2020.
-According to Reuters, citing sources familiar with the project, construction was likely to take at least twice as long as Dangote publicly stated, with partial refining capability not likely to be achieved until 2022.
+The main contractor for the project was China’s state-owned China National Chemical Engineering (CNCEC), which was responsible for large-scale engineering, procurement, and construction works at the site under a US$520 million contract.
+Engineers India Limited, a state-owned Indian firm, was appointed in March 2014 under a US$139 million contract for the provision of project management services for the refinery and polypropylene plant.

+About 150,000 tonnes of prefabricated structural steel were supplied from Hangxiao Steel Structure and shipped to Nigeria from China in knocked-down condition for assembly on site.
+Large equipment, including flue gas steam generators, heat recovery steam generators, boilers, furnaces, and airfin coolers, was modularised in India and transported complete with structures, piping, electrical, and instrumentation for installation using some of the largest capacity cranes in the world.

+In July 2017, major structural construction began.
 An associated project at the site of the refinery, a urea fertilizer factory, was scheduled to begin operation in late 2018 and produce about three million tons of urea annually.
 In 2018 the project was expected to cost up to $15 billion in total, with $10 billion invested in the refinery, $2.5 billion in the fertilizer factory, and $2.5 billion in pipeline infrastructure.